kmathur7/attendance_application/README.md

 grunt connect: Will start a local webserver on port 9001 and will open browser to http://localhost:9001

-grunt bowerInstall: Will Inject your Bower dependencies right into your HTML.
+grunt wiredep: Will Inject your Bower dependencies right into your HTML.